tmcgilchrist/ghuntley/content/notes/leadership.md

 - 2. What do you SEE?
 I SEE ...
 - 1. I'll TELL you what to do.
 TELL me what to do.

+The "What do you INTEND to do?
+I INTEND to ..." works best with trust.
+Ensure that people understand that it's a "i'd like your insights" and not a "I'm sharing this with you because we don't trust each other"

 # references
 - [Kotter, John P. (1996).
 Leading Change.
 Harvard Business School Press.
 ISBN 978-0-87584-747-4](https://wdhb.org.nz/contented/clientfiles/whanganui-district-health-board/files/rttc_leading-change-by-j-kotter-harvard-business-review.pdf).
 - https://www.amazon.com/Levels-Leadership-Proven-Maximize-Potential/dp/1599953633